-• Restrictive: Does the user interface restrict the set of choices available to users?
-For instance, a website may only allow users to sign up for an account with existing social media accounts such as Facebook or Google so they can gather more information about them.
+- Hides Information: Does the user interface obscure or delay the presentation of necessary information to the user?
+For example, a website may not disclose additional charges for a product to the user until the very end of their checkout. - Restrictive: Does the user interface restrict the set of choices available to users?
+For instance, a website may only allow users to sign up for an account with existing social media accounts so they can gather more information about them.

-In Section 5, we also draw an explicit connection between each dark pattern we discover and the cognitive biases they exploit.
+Many types of dark patterns operate by exploiting cognitive biases in users.
+In Section 5, we draw an explicit connection between each type of dark pattern we encounter and the cognitive biases it exploits.
 The biases we refer to in our findings are:

-- (1) Anchoring Effect [77]: The tendency for individuals to overly rely on an initial piece of information-the "anchor"-on future decisions. - (2) Bandwagon Effect [72]: The tendency for individuals to value something more because others seem to value it. - (3) Default Effect [53]: The tendency of individuals to stick with options that are assigned to them by default, due to inertia in the effort required to change the option. - (4) Framing Effect [78]: A phenomenon that individuals may reach different decisions from the same information depending on how it is presented or "framed". - (5) Scarcity Bias [62]: The tendency of individuals to place a higher value on things that are scarce. - (6) Sunk Cost Fallacy [28]: The tendency for individuals to continue an action if they have invested resource (e.g., time and money) into it, even if that action would make them worse off.
+- (1) Anchoring Effect [77]: The tendency for individuals to overly rely on an initial piece of information-the "anchor"-in future decisions. - (2) Bandwagon Effect [73]: The tendency for individuals to value something more because others seem to value it. - (3) Default Effect [53]: The tendency of individuals to stick with options that are assigned to them by default due to inertia. - (4) Framing Effect [78]: A phenomenon that individuals may reach different decisions from the same information depending on how it is presented. - (5) Scarcity Bias [62]: The tendency of individuals to place a higher value on things that are scarce. - (6) Sunk Cost Fallacy [28]: The tendency for individuals to continue an action if they have invested resources (e.g., time and money) into it, even if that action might make them worse off.